 Wooden sign in Iceland.

 If you’re wondering whether April is a good time to visit Iceland, the answer is a resounding yes!
 April brings the first signs of spring to this Nordic island, and yet it’s still considered the off-season.
-This means you can enjoy some of Iceland’s best sights and experiences with smaller crowds and a solid sixteen hours of sunlight to the day.
+This means you can enjoy some of Iceland’s best sights and experiences with smaller crowds and a solid sixteen hours of sunlight per day.
 But what do you need to know about Iceland in April?

-Weather in Iceland in April
+Weather and Temperatures in Iceland in April

 Woman sitting on a rock overlooking Eldhraun lava field in Iceland.